Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 ### Picture 2 ("Effect of Climate Change on Property Claims & Forensic Investigations")

-The image is simple and to the informative point.
+The image is simple.

-It fails to captivate or grab the reader's attention.
+It conveys the message without redundant information.
+However, t fails to captivate or grab the reader's attention.

 Image fails to evoke emontions or a sense of urgency.
 It is informative but unimportant visualization for someone trying to evoke change.